Ecuador is a small country located in South America. Despite its small size, it has a lot of things to offer.

 9. Go to the El Cajas National Park

-El Cajas National Park is just outside Cuenca.
-It is a beautiful combination of lagoons and hills with tundra vegetation.
+When it comes to tourist attractions in Ecuador, El Cajas National Park is not to be missed.
+Located just outside Cuenca, it is a beautiful combination of lagoons and hills with tundra vegetation.
 With its highest point at 4450m above sea-level, this is quite the wonder.

 You can hike here or just go by car and stop in the different viewpoints along the way.
 You’ll also find quite the assortment of traditional dishes to try in the park.